CALL: +40 744 660 800 MAIL: [email protected]

 Accommodation Options

 Boutique Hotels: Discover the allure of Bucharest by staying in one of its stylish boutique hotels.
-These charming accommodations offer personalized service and a unique atmosphere to enhance your travel experience.
+These charming accommodations offer personalised service and a unique atmosphere to enhance your travel experience.

 Airbnb Apartments: Immerse yourself in local life by renting an apartment in one of Bucharest’s vibrant neighbourhoods.
 Experience the city like a true local, with all the comforts and conveniences of home.

-Luxury Resorts: Treat yourself to opulent accommodations outside the bustling city center at luxurious resorts.
+Luxury Resorts: Treat yourself to opulent accommodations outside the bustling city centre at luxurious resorts.
 Indulge in lavish amenities and enjoy breathtaking views while within reach of Bucharest’s attractions.

 Safety Tips for Travelers

 Stay alert and protect your belongings when visiting popular tourist attractions or crowded markets in Bucharest.
-Pickpocketing can be expected in these areas, so keep an eye on your personal items.
+Pickpocketing is common in these areas, so keep an eye on your personal items.

 Ensure a safe travel experience using reliable transportation services such as licensed taxis or reputable car hire companies.
 This will help you avoid scams or unsafe situations while exploring the city.